The books that mattered to India’s independent publishers in 2016

 Our book that deserved to do better:

 To Be Cared For: The Power of Conversion and Foreignness of Belonging in an Indian Slum.
 This work by Nathaniel Roberts has been heralded by reviewers abroad as one of the finest cultural anthropologies from India in the past hundred years.
-A study of a slum in North Chennai and how conversion works, To Be Cared For goes far beyond what someone like Katherine Boo offers in Beyond the Beautiful Forevers.
+A study of a slum in North Chennai and how conversion works, To Be Cared For goes far beyond what someone like Katherine Boo offers in Behind the Beautiful Forevers.
 When the RSS and BJP insist on Ghar Wapsi and reconversion, this book is a timely reminder of what really happens on the ground.
 Yet this work was shockingly ignored by our media.

 I wish I’d published: